AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/essential-program-pre-launch-qa.md

 # Essential Program Pre-launch QA Process for Success

-Learn how you as a Marketo Engage admin can develop a program pre-launch QA process to help your internal teams build and launch programs more accurately and efficiently.
-We use the Program Pre-launch Checklist authored by Adobe Marketo Champion, Grace Brebner, as an example, and walk you through the key elements to watch out for and requirements for each.
+Learn how you as a Marketo Engage administrator can develop a program pre-launch QA process to help your internal teams build and launch programs more accurately and efficiently.
+We use the Program Pre-launch CheckAdobe Marketo Champion, Grace Brebner, as an example, and walk you through the key elements to watch out for and requirements for each.

-If you are a Marketo Engage admin or on the Marketing Operation team, reviewing the program configuration properly is crucial to avoid customer-facing mistakes.
+If you are a Marketo Engage administrator or on the Marketing Operation team, reviewing the program configuration properly is crucial to avoid customer-facing mistakes.
 Though you can learn from your mistakes along the way to limit mistakes, it will not be a scalable process.
 Designing and running a program pre-launch QA process between builders and power users/reviewers helps save you time, prevent errors, and train your internal users more quickly.

-In this tutorial, you willlearn how a Marketo Engage admin can develop a program pre-launch QA process to help your internal teams scale.
+In this tutorial, you will learn how a Marketo Engage administrator can develop a program pre-launch QA process to help your internal teams scale.
 We will use the Program Pre-launch Checklist authored by Adobe Marketo Champion, Grace Brebner, as an example, and walk you through the key elements and requirements.

 ## Why you should design a program pre-launch QA process?

 If you are newer to Marketo Engage, you may not know what to check for when building out a program.
 Even for seasonal Marketo Engage admins, reviewing the programs based on your memory is risky.
 This is when a program pre-launch checklist comes into play.
 It not only helps drive your program QA processes more smoothly, but also trains your builders to look out for common pitfalls.

 * **Timesaving:** Without having an established QA process in place, it will ultimately add time to your program build process and take more time to take your marketing programs to the market.
 Once you set up your own program pre-launch list and have your internal users familiarize themselves with the QA process, they become more accurate in program configuration by using it.
 * **Self-enablement:** Having your Marketing team go through the checklists that are relevant to the programs they are building provides a structured curriculum to train your internal users.
 Every time they work through the checklist to perform self-review, it builds up their muscle memory.
-Even if you are an experienced Marketo Engage admin reviewing others' programs, having a checklist to check off prevents you from overlooking common pitfalls.
+Even if you are an experienced Marketo Engage administrator reviewing others' programs, having a checklist to check off prevents you from overlooking common pitfalls.

 ## Get started with designing your program prelaunch QA process.